syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 ## Assemblies Required

-Refer to the following links for assemblies required based on platforms to convert the worksheet to image.
+Refer to the following links for assemblies required based on platforms to convert the PowerPoint Presentation to image.

 * [Assemblies Information](https://help.syncfusion.com/file-formats/presentation/assemblies-required)
 * [NuGet Information](https://help.syncfusion.com/file-formats/presentation/nuget-packages-required#converting-powerpoint-presentation-to-image)

 T> When converting a slide to image, use 'Metafile' format for good image resolution.

+## Convert a slide to image

 The following code example demonstrates how to convert a slide to image.